manoaj/BugAlertsUI/README.md

 If you encounter any issues during the installation or setup process, please check the following:

-- Ensure the BugAlerts_Backend is running.
+- Ensure the BugAlertsAPI is running.
 - Confirm that Node.js and npm are installed correctly.
 - Double-check that the required packages are installed using `npm install`.